Food pantry set for today in Bourbonnais

 Take Illinois Route 102 (Main Street NW) and turn on Stratford Drive East.

-Follow event signage to William Latham Sr. Drive where vehicles will be staged while awaiting entry for food pickup.
+Follow event signage to William Latham Senior Drive where vehicles will be staged while awaiting entry for food pickup.

 Pantry organizers ask that attendees do not block any residential or commercial driveways while waiting.